 This beautifully produced book contains sixteen very fine Goupil photogravures from photographs of bronze sculptures.

 What makes these prints particularly compelling is the subtitles resulting from combining a dark reflective object, a dark background and a light-absorbing ink surface.
 Exquisite skill was required by the photographer, plate maker and printer to achieve separation in the dark tones of these prints.
-In some cases it is obvious that the background was enhanced by hand to make it darker and in other cases the evidence of handwork is seen in a subtle dark ‘halo’ around the object insuring its visual separation from the background.
+In some cases it is obvious that the background was enhanced by hand to make it darker and in other cases the evidence of handwork is seen as a subtle dark ‘halo’ around the object insuring its visual separation from the background.

 Antoine-Louis Barye (24 September 1795 – 25 June 1875) was a Romantic French sculptor most famous for his work as an animalier, a sculptor of animals by Barye was best-known for his realistic sculptures of animals.
 His preference for small-scale works, while depriving him of many public commissions, made his work affordable and available to a wider public.